Kayak Buying Guide from EZ Dock

 Where Will You Use Your Kayak?

-Before we discuss what to look for when buying a kayak, it’s necessary for you to first identify which type of environment you’ll primarily kayak in.
+Before we discuss choosing a kayak, it’s necessary for you to first identify which type of environment you’ll primarily kayak in.
 Of course, all types of kayaks will float on any water surface.
 However, specific kayak models are designed for optimal use in specific environments.
 To put it in a different perspective, relate a kayak to a vehicle — although all types of cars can drive on a solid surface, you wouldn’t take a sports car off-road because it’s not designed to handle the terrain.

 Kayaks are similar — they’re each designed to perform best within an intended environment.
 In a general sense, there are two types of water environments.
 An inland water environment includes smaller rivers, lakes, bays, inlets, ponds, canals and other smaller bodies of water.
 Open water refers to all other large bodies of water like oceans or seas and larger lakes or rivers.
 For instance, kayaking on a small lake, narrow river or open sea will each present you with a different experience: